Brain Cognitive Heath

 - Chronic fatigue syndrome

 - Brain trauma

-Symptoms such as brain fog, memory loss or lack of concentration aren’t always caused by medical disorders.
-Symptoms of cognitive difficulties may be an indication of poor diet, lack of physical activity or poor sleep.
+Symptoms such as brain fog, memory loss, or lack of concentration aren’t always caused by medical disorders.
+Symptoms of cognitive difficulties may be an indication of poor diet, lack of physical activity, or poor sleep.
 They may also be a side effect of various medications.

 Warning Signs of Alzheimer’s Disease or Dementia

-Some cognitive problems, particular conditions like dementia or Alzheimer’s disease, are related to the aging process.
+Some cognitive problems, particularly conditions like dementia or Alzheimer’s disease, are related to the aging process.
 Warning signs of these conditions should spur you to act, as early detection can lead to better treatment options.
 Warning signs include:

 - Forgetfulness that disrupts your daily life, especially an inability to remember recent information